agiac/rivo/README.md

 	})

 	// `Pipe` composes pipeables togheter, returnin a new pipeable p := rivo.Pipe(in, onlyEven)

 	// By passing a context and an input channel to our pipeable, we can get the output stream.
 	// Since our first pipeable `in` does not depend on a input stream, we can pass a nil channel. s := p(ctx, nil)

-	// We can consume the result stream for item := range s {
+	// Consume the result stream
+	for item := range s {
 		if item.Err != nil {
 			fmt.Printf("ERROR: %v\n", item.Err)